MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 * Azure AD Premium P1 license, or the license required by your identity provider (IdP) solution
 * The relevant apps should be [deployed with Conditional Access App Control](proxy-deployment-aad.md)
-* Make sure you have configured your IdP solution to work with Cloud App Security, as follows:
+* Make sure you have configured your IdP solution to work with Defender for Cloud Apps, as follows:
   * For [Azure AD Conditional Access](/azure/active-directory/conditional-access/overview), see [Configure integration with Azure AD](proxy-deployment-aad.md#configure-integration-with-azure-ad)
   * For other IdP solutions, see [Configure integration with other IdP solutions](proxy-deployment-aad.md#configure-integration-with-other-idp-solutions)

-## Create a Cloud App Security session policy
+## Create a Defender for Cloud Apps session policy

 To create a new session policy, follow this procedure: